strata-mvc/strata/docs/controllers.md

 ## Before and after

-Upon each succesful route match the router will call the `before()` and `after()` functions.
+Upon each successful route match the router will call the `before()` and `after()` functions.
 These functions can be useful when setting up objects or adding validation :

 ~~~ php
 <?php